Sunday, March 28, 2010

 Then there’s the other fad amongst modern women, from the willing subjugation to a patriarchal religion to becoming the willing pawn of anti-patriarchal hedonism.
 A young woman named Courtney A. (writing for a feminist website that advertises itself as ‘sweet, tasty, and tart’) unabashedly related a story about how she let a man use her in a way that would insult a prostitute’s dignity.
 At least a prostitute has a higher sense of worth than being appeased with twenty dollars for cab fare.
 The pop singer Rihanna’s masochistic musical album, Russian Roulette--released after the violent assault she suffered from her lover--do not even show signs of righteous indignation at male brutality, much less a testimony to empowerment—quite the contrary in fact.

 I can only sit thoroughly agape.
 Nothing undermines an abstract argument like a concrete negation.
-For every occasion that a feminist loudly calls out for men to respect women, there are at least a hundred (very likely more) occasions where women do or
+For every occasion that a feminist loudly calls out for men to respect women, there are at least a hundred (very likely more) occasions where women do or would content themselves with less.

 From the early years of my childhood on, I bristled at males when patronized, and I stubbornly refused to be put down.
 To my dismay, I did not notice the same tendency in the majority of females surrounding me.
 Little girls my age at school seemed happy to let boys tease them, many teenage girls my age did not distress themselves at being mocked or leeringly yelled at, but were happy to provide fodder for the sport.
 I wondered at their lack of self-respect, and at the absence of their drive to succeed in school.
 Of course, that drive was absent in many students of both sexes.
 I was abnormal compared with many, and it would be a long time before my all too literal mind began to understand the forces at work around me and to know that these powers were not a matter of the times or the product of history; they were inflamed and fuelled by Nature herself, who will not be gainsaid.